daisygao/OnlineJudge/leetcode/README.md

 Swap Nodes in Pairs: easy fake head

-Symmetric Tree: recursively and iteratively by using queues
+Symmetric Tree: recursion - input; iteration by using one queue

 Text Justification: medium